top of page

 • Insurance polices often require compliance with local building codes and regulations, to make sure your products are up for high level storms or natural disasters.

-• All our products are correctly labeled and approved by the Florida Building Code and regulations.
+• All our products are correctly labeled and approved by the Florida Building Code and regulations, and NAMI tested.

 • Delay and Disruption:

-• Without permits, construction work can be halted or delayed by the local authorities, where sanctions may apply inside HOAs.
+• Without permits, construction work can be halted or delayed by the local authorities, where sanctions may apply inside HOAs, if stated upon their ARC form. and rules.

 Hurricane Protection Products: